-Quizzes (4)
+Quizzes (3)

-Students will take four in-class quizzes on dates noted by the instructor.
-Content for quizzes will be taken from news articles posted on Moodle.
-Quizzes will consist of ten multiple-choice questions each.
+Students will take three in-class quizzes on dates noted by the instructor in the Course Calendar.
+Content for quizzes will be taken from news articles selected by your instructor and posted on Moodle.
+Quizzes will consist of multiple-choice questions.
 You will need a small scantron for quizzes.

-Exams (2)
+Exams (3)

-Content for exams are taken from in-class lectures and assigned readings (textbook chapters & other readings).
+Content for exams are taken from in-class lectures and assigned readings (textbook chapters & other chapter readings).
 The format for exams will be multiple choice.
-The exams are non-cumulative (see more below).
+The exams are non-cumulative.